top of page

 Understanding the Carbon Intensity Indicator (CII)

 The shipping industry is embarking on a significant journey towards maritime decarbonization with the advent of the Carbon Intensity Indicator (CII).
-This metric, introduced by the International Maritime Organization (IMO), aims to diminish the carbon footprint of vessels.
+This metric, introduced by IMO, aims to diminish the carbon footprint of vessels.
 It seeks to promote a reduction in emissions within the shipping industry.

 What is the CII?